aaholmes/shci/README.md

 ## History and Authorship
 The Heat-Bath Configuration Interaction (HCI) method was conceived, implemented, and first described by **Adam A. Holmes** while he was a student in the **Umrigar** group at Cornell.
 The subsequent semistochastic variant (SHCI) was developed through a collaborative effort with **Sandeep Sharma** and **Ali Alavi** at the University of Colorado and the Max Planck Institute.
 Since then the development of SHCI has been a joint effort between the Umrigar group and the Sharma group, where Holmes was a postdoc.

 **Arrow** is the modern, high-performance C++ implementation of these methods.
 It was first implemented by **Junhao Li** and was later greatly extended by **Yuan Yao** and **Tyler Anderson**.
-It contains improved versions of the algorithms that were first realized in Holmes's original FORTRAN implementation.
+It contains improved versions of the algorithms that were first realized in Holmes's original FORTRAN implementation, which was parallelized by **Matt Otten**.
 All authors, aside from Sharma and Alavi, were at Cornell when they first contributed.

 ## Citations
 Any papers that use Arrow should cite the following foundational papers: